TanStack/router/docs/api/router-cli.md

 ### Encapsulating a route's files into a directory

+Since TanStack Router's file-based routing system is designed to support both flat and nested file structures, it's possible to encapsulate a route's files into a single directory without any additional configuration.

-To encapsulate a route's files into a directory, you can move the route file itself into a `.route` file within a directory with the same name as the route file.
+To encapsulate a route's files into a directory, move the route file itself into a `.route` file within a directory with the same name as the route file.

 For example, if you have a route file named `posts.tsx`, you would create a new directory named `posts` and move the `posts.tsx` file into that directory, renaming it to `index.route.tsx`.

 #### Before

 - `posts.tsx`
 - `posts.component.tsx`
+- `posts.errorComponent.tsx`
 - `posts.loader.ts`

 #### After